 It is an excellent option for those traveling in a group, as several devices can be connected through the Pocket WiFi to the internet.
 However, if you are traveling alone, keep in mind that the prices are a bit expensive, but we will talk about that later.

-On the other hand, among the benefits of this type of service, are that they are small, so you can take it with you anywhere either in your hand or bag.
-However, the downside is that they run on rechargeable batteries, so you will have to make sure that it’s charged every time that you leave your hotel or the place where you’re staying.
+On the other hand, among the benefits of this type of service are that they are small so that you can take them with you anywhere, either in your hand or bag.
+However, the downside is that they run on rechargeable batteries, so you will have to make sure that it’s charged every time you leave your hotel or the place where you’re staying.

-Below we will explain more details about where to buy this type of product, as well as the prices, additional fees, features, and much more.
+Below we will explain more details about where to buy this type of product, the prices, additional fees, features, and more.

 How much does Pocket WiFi for Brazil cost?

-This is because when renting a Pocket WiFi, you will have to keep in mind certain expenses such as the rental costs of the device, shipping, extra accessories, and even insurance for the modem.
+This is because when renting a Pocket WiFi, you must consider certain expenses, such as the rental costs of the device, shipping, extra accessories, and even insurance for the modem.
 On the other hand, prices also vary depending on the days and the amount of data you need.
 However, we will be talking more in detail about each of these things below.

 MioWiFi

-First, let’s talk about MioWiFi, which is a Latin-American-based company that sells and rents Pocket WiFis.
-This is an excellent option for your trip to Brazil since the shipping distance is shorter, and could be cheaper.
+First, talk about MioWiFi, a Latin-American-based company that sells and rents Pocket WiFis.
+This is an excellent option for your trip to Brazil since the shipping distance is shorter and could be cheaper.
 Let’s see how much it will cost to rent one of their devices for your trip!

-Renting a Pocket WiFi from this company for Brazil, will cost $64 for a week, with which you will be able to enjoy unlimited data, and you will be able to connect 5 devices to the Pocket WiFi, at the same time.
-On the other hand, if you need to rent it for a longer period of time, you can do so.
-However, the price will be obviously increase.
+Renting a Pocket WiFi from this company for Brazil will cost $64 for a week, with which you will be able to enjoy unlimited data, and you will be able to connect five devices to the Pocket WiFi at the same time.
+On the other hand, if you need to rent it for a more extended period of time, you can do so.
+However, the price will obviously increase.

-The cost of delivery will depend on where you want the device to be shipped to.
+The delivery cost will depend on where you want the device shipped.
 However, it can vary from 30 to 50 dollars.
 Finally, it is important to consider that you should be cautious with the device because if you do not return it to the provider, you could be fined up to $250.

 My Webspot

 With My Webspot, you can have full access to the internet.
 They also have similar prices to the previous providers we mentioned.
-If you want to rent a Pocket WiFi for Brazil with this company, the cost for 7 days is 75.38 dollars.
-However, note that you will only be able to consume 1 GB of data per day, with maximum speed of 4G and unlimited access at a reduced speed of 512 kbps.
+If you want to rent a Pocket WiFi for Brazil with this company, the cost for seven days is 86.98 dollars.
+However, note that you will only be able to consume 1 GB of data per day, with a maximum speed of 4G and unlimited access at a reduced speed of 512 kbps.

 Finally, it is important for you to know if you will have to pay any penalty or fee in case you lose the device.
 And the answer is yes, you will have to pay around 200 dollars if you lose the equipment, however, if you purchase insurance, the fee will be reduced.